Listen to Today's Edition

-In this new world, girls as young as nine are being sold in marriage – also to members of the Taliban – and daily, women are ending their own lives in Afghanistan because of the current situation, Fawzia Koofi, the former deputy speaker of the Afghan parliament, told the UN.
+In this new world, girls as young as nine are being sold in marriage – also to members of the Taliban – and at least one or two women a day end their own lives in Afghanistan because of the current situation, Fawzia Koofi, the former deputy speaker of the Afghan parliament, told the UN.

 That situation she describes includes devastating earthquakes, droughts and floods and a security situation that has only somewhat improved – and that’s only because those who were perpetrating most of the violence are now in power, say analysts.

 Still, new violence has ignited, instigated by breakaway Taliban leaders, resistance groups and warlords, and terror groups such as Islamic State Khorasan Province (ISIS-K), a bitter enemy of the Taliban.
-Over the past year, they have killed hundreds in attacks in Kabul on schools, mosques and other public spaces, reported the Washington Post.
+Over the past year, they have killed hundreds in attacks in Kabul on schools, mosques and other public spaces, reported the New York Times and the Washington Post.

 That is partly due to the intensifying competition between al-Qaida and ISIS-K following al-Qaida’s return to the country and its consolidation of power there, with help from the Taliban, USA Today reported.